mcdexio/mcdex-references/en/perpetual.md

 If the Mark Price is worse than the Bankrupt Price when liquidation, the difference between Mark Price and Bankrupt Price is the loss of the liquidation.
 The loss is first made up by the insurance fund.
 If the fund is insufficient to cover the loss, the smart contract will socialize the loss.
 In this case, all the opponent position holders share the loss according to their position size.

 ## Global Settlement

-Because of the inefficieny of the block chain infrastructure, liquidation mechanism is limited.
-In extreame situations, there will be mass social loss.During this time, MCDEX will evaluate the situation and set the settlement price if necessary and put the contract into global settlement situation.
-When into this situation, all trades will be aborted.The accounts without enough margin will be liquidated at settlment price.
-When liquidation ends, users can settle his positions with settlement price and withdraw all the remain margin balance.
+Because of the inefficiency of the blockchain infrastructure, the liquidation mechanism is limited.
+In extreme situations such as dramatic price changes, wrong index feed, etc, there will be a mass social loss.
+During this time, MCDEX will evaluate the situation and set the settlement price if necessary and put the contract into the global settlement situation.
+When into this situation, all trades will be aborted.
+The accounts without enough margin will be liquidated at settlement price.
+And the system loss will be socialized.
+When liquidation ends, users can settle his/her position at settlement price and withdraw all the remaining margin balance.

+Due to the importance of global liquidation, MCDEX will establish a community-led governance committee as soon as possible, and the committee will develop detailed global liquidation trigger mechanisms and processing procedures.